 Creating any type of 3D art is tricky, but throw typography into the mix too and it can become all kinds of daunting.
-To get you started, designer Jamie Clarke talks through how he created 3D type family Rig Shaded.
+To get you started, I will talk you through how I created 3D type family Rig Shaded.

 Perfect for eye-popping headlines and logotypes, Rig Shaded is a layered or ‘chromatic’ typeface, which means that you can choose your own style and colour combinations.
 Its geometric letterforms are picked out with a distinctive halftone shading style and its four weights include a unique ‘zero’ weight.

 The process of creating Rig Shaded was as elaborate and unusual as the typeface itself, involving several tools and collaborations.
-Here Jamie explains how he did it...
+Here's how I did it...

 I can’t get enough of 3D signwriting and tactile lettering.
 I wanted to capture that magic in a typeface.
 My previous chromatic typeface, Brim Narrow, was a serif design inspired by antique woodtype from the 1800s, and this time I wanted to design something that was thoroughly modern.
 I had lots of ideas and sketches, but before I opened my font software there was much to figure out.